kineticman/FruitDeepLinks/README.md

 ---

+## 🆕 What's New (Enhanced Scrape)

+Recent work focused on capturing **more deeplinks per event** and making provider selection more reliable:

+- **Enhanced Apple scrape** now preserves richer service metadata (e.g., `service_name`, `logical_service`) and captures more playable/deeplink options per event.
+- **Service priority is user-adjustable** so you can control which provider wins when multiple options exist.
+- Added **multi-service selection helpers** to quickly identify events that have multiple services available.
+- **Improved ADB compatibility** for Android/Fire workflows.
+- **Improved HTTP fallback generation** (best‑guess web URLs) for cases where native schemes aren’t usable.
+- **Metadata/labeling fixes** so Category/Description match the chosen provider (e.g., CBS Sports → Paramount+), and duplicate “Available on …” strings are avoided.

+---

 ## 🚀 Quick Start (Portainer – Recommended)

 These steps assume you already have **Docker** and **Portainer** running on your server.